patrickdad/cloud-compliance-readiness-toolkit/README.md

 ## 🚀 Overview

-This toolkit models the full lifecycle of a cloud compliance assessment, including:
+This project is a portfolio-ready **GRC platform simulation** that demonstrates how organisations assess, manage, and improve cloud compliance readiness.

+It replicates real-world cyber assurance workflows used in regulated environments, including:

 - Control implementation tracking
 - Evidence collection